Chalarangelo/30-seconds-of-code/snippets/is_even.md

 tags: math,beginner
 ---

-Returns `True` if the given number is even, `False` otherwise.
+Checks if the given number is even.

-- Checks whether a number is odd or even using the modulo (`%`) operator.
+- Check whether a number is odd or even using the modulo (`%`) operator.
-- Returns `True` if the number is even, `False` if the number is odd.
+- Return `True` if the number is even, `False` if the number is odd.

 ```py
 def is_even(num):